serhatbek/redux-toolkit-saga-todo-app/README.md

 # Tasks App

-I've completed a todo task management application to practice and strengthen my skills in frontend development and state management with redux-saga.
+I've completed a todo task management application to practice and strengthen my skills in frontend development and state management with redux-toolkit and redux-saga.

-You can check the live demo [here](https://serhatbek.github.io/saga-todo-app/).
+You can check the live demo [here](https://serhatbek.github.io/redux-toolkit-saga-todo-app/).

 ## Usage